blindsidenetworks/scalelite/redis.md

 * `url`: The URL endpoint for making BigBlueButton API calls on this server
 * `secret`: The shared secret for signing BigBlueButton API calls on this server
+* `online`: The last online/offline result from the server health check

 ### Servers Set